Edmond post office shooting: Shooting

-On August 20, 1986, Patrick Sherrill arrived at his workplace, having armed himself with three semi-automatic pistols along with extra ammunition, which he had concealed in a mail bag.
+On August 20, 1986, Sherrill arrived at his workplace, having armed himself with three semi-automatic pistols along with extra ammunition, which he had concealed in a mail bag.
 After entering the building, he locked the doors behind him.
 Shortly after 7:00 a.m., he shot and killed Richard Esser Jr., one of two supervisors who had verbally disciplined him the previous day.
 Sherrill then sought out Bill Bland, another supervisor who had reprimanded him.
 However, Bland had overslept that morning and arrived an hour late to work, by which time the shootings were already over.
 Not finding Bland, Sherrill then killed co-worker Paul Michael Rockne (grandson of football coach Knute Rockne) and sought more co-workers to kill.

 At the time of the attack, around 100 workers occupied the facility.
 In total, Sherrill killed 14 people and wounded 6 others.
 The shooting ended after Sherrill committed suicide by shooting himself in the forehead as police entered the facility.